miracum/kafka-fhir-serializer/README.md

 See <https://central.sonatype.org/publish/publish-guide/> for a general overview.

 1. update version in `build.gradle` to a release version (ie. without the `-SNAPSHOT`) and update the version in the `README.md` as well
+1. commit the changes
-1. create a GitHub release
+1. create a GitHub release for the previous commit
 1. the CI should now run and publish a new package
 1. follow the instructions over at <https://central.sonatype.org/publish/release/> to promote the package from staging to the release repo
 1. increment the version number in `build.gradle` to a new snapshot version (i.e. 2.0.0-SNAPSHOT) and continue development